 Clean Label Project’s mission is to educate consumers so they can make informed choices every time they shop.
 We accomplish this by using scientific data to identify toxins in consumer products and by sharing this information with you, the consumer.
-However, we also believe it’s important to understand what kinds of contaminants products are tested for and the potential effects.
-Listed below are some of the 130 contaminant pet foods and consumer products are tested for and the potential effects.
+We evaluate the good stuff too like ingredient quality.
+Listed below are some of the 130 contaminant pet foods and consumer products are tested for and the potential health effects.

 Acrylamide is an extremely toxic chemical used in manufacturing.
 It is used in the treatment of water, and it can sometimes wind up in soil through that route.
 It is also found in tobacco, and made naturally when certain plants (like potatoes) are cooked.
 Acrylamide has been linked to brain damage in both cats and dogs, as cancer in laboratory animals.1